 The cost of testing is usually between £1950 – £2500.

-Synthetic turf rugby pitches are permitted in all levels of the Rugby Football Union (RFU) and Rugby Football League (RFL), providing that they meet the necessary testing standards.
+Yes.
+Synthetic turf rugby pitches are permitted in all levels of the Rugby Football League (RFL), providing that they meet the necessary testing standards.